olvaffe/olv-notes/graphics/apis/glsl.md

     - a `sampler2D` can be constructed from a separated pair of `sampler s` and `texture2D t` through `sampler2D(t, s)`
     - VK only
+  - a matrix is initialized in a column major fashion, just as in `glLoadMatrix`.
+    - unrelated, but recall that `glMultMatrix` is applied on the right side of the current matrix
+  - `layout(location=2, binding=3) uniform sampler2D s;`
+    - this binds the sampler to unit 3
+    - `glUniformi(2, 3)`
 - 5.5.
 Vector and Scalar Components and Length
   - vector components
     - `{x,y,z,w}`